harveyaaronorzal/EXPERIMENT-2_ORZAL/README.md

 ### I. Intended Learning Outcomes:

-1. Too identify the codes and functions inncorporated in the Numpy library.
+1. To identify the codes and functions inncorporated in the Numpy library.
-2. To be able to apply and use different codes and functions in ceating a Python program using a Numpy library.
+3. To be able to apply and use different codes and functions in ceating a Python program using a Numpy library.

 ### II.
 Instructions: